-A Gold Rush-era doctor became the first prison physician at San Quentin when offenders were still kept on ships.
-It was because of Dr. Alfred W. Taliaferro’s recommendations that the first prison hospital was built.
+A Gold Rush-era doctor became the first prison physician at San Quentin back when people were still incarcerated on ships.
+Recommendations from Dr. Alfred W. Taliaferro led to the prison’s first hospital.
 He served at a critical juncture in the formation of what would become the modern correctional system in California.
 Along with a few other prison staff members, he also rode with Kibbe’s Rangers.
 Inside CDCR takes a closer look at the career of this pioneering prison physician.

 “Dr. Alfred Walker Taliaferro (pronounced Toliver) is memorialized in a stained glass window over the organ.
 The window depicts the scene of ‘The Good Samaritan.’
 This is very appropriate for Dr. Taliaferro who was known in his practice of medicine to treat all regardless of their ability to pay,” according to the story published by the library.

-The doctor hailed from Virginia and sailed to California during the 1849 Gold Rush.
+The first San Quentin doctor hailed from Virginia, sailing to California during the 1849 Gold Rush.

 Prior to the permanent prison’s construction, Taliaferro visited inmates aboard the prison ship, Waban.